Rashwinder/Rashwinder/README.md

 I’m Rashwinder, a recent Master of Data Science graduate from Monash University.
 * Lived in Melbourne, Australia for the last 12 years.
-* Job hunting in Melbourne, but will go wherever opportunity arises.
 * Primarily interested in both ***text*** and ***image*** processing.
 * Fascinated by ***neural networks, convolutions*** and ***attention*** mechanics in Graph networks.
 * Hope to be able to work with them someday!